file-format/Docs/en/programming/dart.md

 ## Brief History ##

 The Dart project was founded by Lars Bak and Kasper Lund and the first version was released on 14th November 2013.
-Dart was initially criticized for fragmenting the web due to the plans for including a Dart VM in Google Chrome.
+I the begining the Dart was criticized for the web fragmentation due to the plans for including a Dart VM in Google Chrome.
 Those plans were dropped and Dart focused on compiling to JavaScript with the release of version 1.9 in 2015.

-Dart 2.0 was released in August 2018 with a sound type system.
-With the release of Dart 2.0, the dart2native extension was introduced that compiled Dart code to native Linux, Windows, macOS platforms.
+Dart 2.0 was released in August 2018 in which the dart2native extension was introduced that compiled Dart code to native Linux, Windows, macOS platforms.
 This extension enabled self-contained executables due to which the Dart SDK was not required to run Dart apps om those platforms.
 This extension also integrated with Flutter making it possible to create cross-platform apps.

 ECMA standardized Dart with the first edition in July 2014 and the second edition in December 2014.